GDS83192/GDS83192/README.md

 - 👋 Hi, I’m @GDS83192
 - 👀 I’m interested in  ...
 React, javascript, all things development
 - 🌱 I’m currently learning ...
-Unit testing!
+Redux design patterns!
 - 💞️ I’m looking to collaborate on ...Projects that help promote sustainability and utilize web technology in interesting ways.
 - 📫 How to reach me ... graham.squires3@gmail.com ; 9737478536